 Tell us about the Institute for Competitive Recruitment (ICR).
 How did you come up with the idea of your own company?
 What’s the mission behind ICR?

 The Institute for Competitive Recruiting (ICR) consults companies on recruitment performance management.
 The ICR is acting as a platform for improving the recruitment function in the DACH Region.
 This is achieved by facilitating the development of commonly used standards and benchmarks for recruitment processes reaching from employer branding to onboarding.
-In addition, the ICR is exploring improvement areas and consulting in the steps of attracting, sourcing, selecting and hiring of new employees.
+In addition, the ICR is exploring improvement areas and consulting in the steps of attracting, sourcing, selecting, and hiring new employees.

 How I came up with the idea?
 In 2010, after 3 years with SAP and 9 with Philips, I realized that both recruiting models were quite sophisticated and there was not a lot to improve left.
-But a whole lot of employers in Germany and the DACH area where lagging behind when it comes to recruiting.
+But a whole lot of employers in Germany and the DACH area were lagging behind when it comes to recruiting.
 Since I used to be self-employed before I started with Philips, I felt the need to help the other companies to reach their next level of recruiting – and that is what I do since then.

 You are a co-author of the book „Praxishandbuch Social Media Recruiting“.
 What inspired you to write it?
 Are you planning to publish more?